Angel-L-G/ChampionDex/README.md

 # ChampionDex

-This is a simple page fetching the league of legends playeable characters and displaying them.
-This web features some simple animations and styles with `css` and basic data fetching using `JavaScript` to get the data from an external `API`, it's also deployed with `gh-pages`.
+**ChampionDex** is a simple web page that fetches and displays the playable characters from League of Legends.
+The page includes basic animations and styles built with CSS, along with data fetching using JavaScript to retrieve champion information from an external API.

+The project is also deployed using GitHub Pages.

-Here is the [link](https://angel-l-g.github.io/ChampionDex/) of you want to check it out, though it might be down.
+You can check it out [here](https://angel-l-g.github.io/ChampionDex/), though it might be temporarily unavailable.